The 10 Best Yoga Mats

 video play icon

 This wiki has been updated 36 times since it was first published in May of 2015.
 There are few things better for your body than regularly practicing yoga — assuming you have a good mat, that is.
 The options below will spare your back, knees, and elbows from the hard ground, while also providing support and helping you to keep your balance.
 Regardless of whether you're a seasoned yogi or a complete beginner, you're sure to find one you'll want to "nama-stay" on (I'm so sorry).
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Clever Yoga LiquidBalance